ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-05-27-meta-learning.md

 It's useful to learn how I learn because my style of learning is unique, as is yours.
 We don’t necessarily learn the way teachers teach.

 In grade school I wasn't learning to read as quickly as the other kids.
 Was that because of my developmental pace?
 Or the way reading was being taught?
-Some of other factor?
+Some other factor?
 It would have been easy to conclude that I would never be a strong reader or writer (screw that!).

 Let’s not to assume that teachers know how to teach us.
 If we find a teacher that resonates with us, that’s fantastic.
 Hold on to that teacher!
 In general though, it can be dangerous to follow a developmental checklist laid out by someone else.